You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 1. Berkshire Hathaway

-Arguably one of the most successful value investments ever made has been Warren Buffet's acquisition of Berkshire Hathaway.
-Buffet initially began buying shares in the company in 1962 when it was a failing textile company, based on his calculation of the company's break-up value.
-Over time, he acquired enough shares to take control over the company and repositioned it into a holding company for various businesses.
+Arguably, one of the most successful value investments ever made has been Warren Buffet's acquisition of Berkshire Hathaway.
+Buffet initially began buying shares in the company in 1962 when it was a failing textile company based on his calculation of its break-up value.
+Over time, he acquired enough shares to take control of the company and reposition it into a holding company for various businesses.

 2. Coca-Cola